 Organizations can reduce total costs by consolidating Autonomous Database and Exadata Database workloads on the same Cloud@Customer infrastructure to reduce complexity and consume fewer resources.
 Automation of common DBA tasks, such as indexing, tuning, and patching, enables customers to reduce operational costs by up to 90%, as discussed in Wikibon’s comparison of Autonomous Database on Exadata Cloud@Customer to do-it-yourself (DIY) data center solutions.
 (PDF)Analyst report: Oracle Exadata Cloud Service X8M: No Database or Workload is Too Large (PDF)

-Oracle Exadata Database Service and Oracle Autonomous Database Service running on Exadata Cloud Infrastructure allows customers to easily move enterprise applications to the public cloud.
-Organizations can take advantage of unique Exadata hardware and software optimizations along with the simplicity of Oracle Cloud Infrastructure to achieve the highest performance, scale, and availability for Oracle Database.
+Oracle Exadata Database Service and Oracle Autonomous Database running on Exadata platforms in Oracle Cloud Infrastructure (OCI) let customers easily move enterprise applications to the public cloud.
+Organizations can take advantage of unique Exadata hardware and software optimizations, along with the simplicity of OCI, to achieve the highest performance, scale, and availability for Oracle Database.
 Advanced cloud automation, dynamic resource scaling, and flexible subscription pricing enable customers to run database workloads faster and with lower costs.

 – Oracle Cloud Infrastructure automation allows customers to quickly provision databases and manage them throughout their lifecycle, increasing productivity.